eth-sri/lmql/docs/source/language/functions.md

 ## Calculator
 Building on the previous example, we can now create a more complex calculator that can handle more complex expressions.
-Here we define a function `calc` that leverages the build-in `re` library for Regular Expressions to strip the input of any non-numeric characters, before calling `eval`.
+Here we define a function `calc` that leverages the built-in `re` library for Regular Expressions to strip the input of any non-numeric characters, before calling `eval`.
 Subsequently we can use `calc` to augment the reasoning capabilities of the large language model with a simple calculator.

 Further, there we also call a function `gsm8k_samples` defined in a file `demo` within the LMQL library that returns a few-shot sample of the `gsm8k` dataset with examples of how to use the calculator.